Best Angle Grinder for Sharpening Mower Blades

 - Hard case with foam keeps accessories organized

-- Includes a starter set of cutting, grinding and flap discs
+- Includes a starter set of cutting, grinding, and flap discs

 What People Say

-Most customers highlight the value you get for the features and accessories included, noting the tool handles cutting, grinding and rust removal well.
-People often mention the comfortable grip and ease of swapping discs, while a minority point out issues with the switch or spindle lock and recommend careful setup before heavy use.
+Most customers highlight the value you get for the features and accessories included, noting the tool handles cutting, grinding, and rust removal well.
+People often mention the comfortable grip and ease of swapping discs.

 Overall Sentiment: Positive